nwthomas/oura-ring-mcp-server/README.md

 # Oura Ring MCP Server

-A model context protocol (MCP) implementation wrapping calls to the Oura Ring API.
+A Model Context Protocol (MCP) implementation wrapping calls to the Oura Ring API.

-## Oura Ring API Notes
+## Oura Ring API

 Oura Ring limits users to 5,000 requests per 5 minute period, but they say they have not had any users hit rate limits with webhook properly implemented.